HardikShreays/web/README.md

 web
 ===

-HTML, CSS, JavaScript, Python automation materials
+HTML, CSS, JavaScript and Python material for automation